-If you would like a pastoral visit or wish to discuss a baptism or marriage, please contact our minister.
+If you would like a pastoral visit or wish to discuss a baptism or marriage, please contact our minister, Rev Vicci Davidson.

 The Church works closely with The Well @ Lent Rise, a Christian outreach group.
-The Well uses our premises on Wednesdays, starting with Wake-up Wednesday from 7 am which offers hot drinks and food to secondary school students waiting for the school buses.
+The Well uses our premises on Wednesdays, starting with Wake-up Wednesday from 7 am when we offer hot drinks and food to secondary school young people waiting for the school buses.
 This is followed by The Meeting Place, a drop-in coffee morning for the local community.
-The Family Focus Group meets on Friday lunch-times and The Memory Book, an older people's group, meets on Friday afternoons.
 To find out more, visit The Well's website.

-Our Church has full disabled access with purpose built toilets, wheelchair availability, access ramps and a hearing loop.
+The Church and Halls are wheelchair friendly with full disabled access, purpose-built toilet and a hearing loop.
 There is a large Hall with a stage area, two classrooms and a kitchen.
-These are available for lettings, and are in regular use throughout the week.
+These are in regular use throughout the week.

 We have a small car park for about 12 cars.